timmo001/pouch/README.md

 ## Overview

 Pouch is a modern, full-stack web application for organizing and storing your favorite things.
 Sortable lists, added to groups, automatically synchronized across your devices.
-Built with [Next.js (App Router)](https://nextjs.org/docs/app), [Convex](https://www.convex.dev), [Clerk](https://clerk.com), and [Sentry](https://sentry.io), Pouch is designed for speed, reliability, and a ease of use.
+Built with [Next.js (App Router)](https://nextjs.org/docs/app), [Convex](https://www.convex.dev), [Clerk](https://clerk.com), and [Sentry](https://sentry.io), Pouch is designed for speed, reliability, and ease of use.

 ## Features